 Tanja Bueltmann is a citizens’ rights campaigner and believes that the UK’s place should be at the heart of the EU.

-Forced to apply to stay in one’s own home?
+Forced to apply to stay in our own home?
 Shameful doesn’t get more shameful than that.

-While Tanja continues to campaign for the unilateral safeguarding of citizens’ rights for all as they exist now, she recognizes the importance of working with the provisions set out in the draft Withdrawal Agreement.
-That is why Tanja supports the future plans of the3million that centre on outreach for EU citizens, and monitoring the Home Office.
+While Tanja continues to campaign for the safeguarding of citizens’ rights in the way promised by Vote Leave, the Prime Minister and the EU, she recognises the importance of working with the provisions set out in the Withdrawal Agreement to ensure that no EU citizen is left behind if Brexit goes ahead.
+That is why Tanja supports the future plans of the3million that centre on outreach for EU citizens and monitoring the Home Office.

-The desire to support the fundraising effort of the3million so that they are able to do that explains how the idea for the #EUcitizensChampion campaign was born.
+Tanja wanted to do more to support the3million because it is not acceptable that much of their work is still carried primarily by volunteered time.
+That is how the idea for the #EUcitizensChampion campaign was born.
 EU citizens need further support to ensure rights are protected.
 They need champions to help with that.
+And the3million need funds to keep doing their amazing work.
 To learn more about why Tanja founded this campaign, read her article ‘You’re safe here … until you’re not’: EU citizens in the UK are fighting for their rights.

 Campaigning is only one part of Tanja’s story, however.
 In ‘normal’ life she is a Professor of History, with a specific focus on diaspora and migration history, at Northumbria University in Newcastle upon Tyne.
 So in professional terms too Tanja has an interest in Brexit.